 - Consume at least three servings per day of legumes (more if you’re over 50)

-- Consume at least two cups per day of foods rich in well-absorbed calcium: cooked Chinese cabbage, turnip greens, mustard greens, collards, calcium-set tofu and fortified plant milks.
-Aim for three cups if you’re over 50.
+- Consume at least three cups per day of foods rich in well-absorbed calcium: cooked Chinese cabbage, turnip greens, mustard greens, collards, calcium-set tofu and fortified plant milks.
+Aim for 3 1/2 cups if you’re over 50.

 - Take supplements of vitamin D and vitamin B12 or use foods fortified with these nutrients.